We're located on the doorstep of the Solitary Islands Marine Park and we really make use of our natural environments in our teaching.

-Guaranteed entry with Diploma of Science into numerous Science and Environment Bachelor courses
+Guaranteed entry with Diploma of Science into our Bachelor of Science with a choice of specialisations

-5-star rating in learning resources, overall experience, skills development, student support and teaching quality in Environmental Studies (GUG 2021)
+5-star rating in skills development, student support and teaching quality in Agriculture and Environmental Studies (GUG 2022)

 No.1 in Australia for graduate salary

-No.1 in Australia for graduate salary in Environmental Studies (GUG 2021)
+No.1 in Australia for graduate salary in Agriculture and Environmental Studies (GUG 2022)

 Our science and environment courses are delivered on our campuses in Lismore, Coffs Harbour, the Gold Coast and at the National Marine Science Centre.
 Many courses also offer external and flexible study options.

-The School of Environment, Science and Engineering offers a suite of undergraduate and postgraduate degrees which specialise in environmental, marine, forest science and engineering.
+As a leader in environmental sustainability and outstanding research, the Faculty of Science and Engineering offers a suite of undergraduate and postgraduate degrees which specialise in environmental, marine, forest science and engineering.

 Our teaching and research is focused on innovative approaches to contemporary issues including global warming, salinity, sustainable agriculture and forestry.